 Submission of thesis project: All thesis projects, whether for the M.A. or Ph.D. are drawn up in consultation with the appointed supervisor and must be submitted in written form to the Graduate Studies Committee, together with suggested names for thesis committee members, 2 for an M.A. thesis committee, and 3 for a Ph.D.
 Forms for this purpose are available from the Academic Assistant.
-Normally thesis committee members will be both members of the philosophy department and members of the Office of the Vice-Provost, Graduate and Postdoctoral Studies.
+Normally thesis committee members will be both members of the philosophy department and members of the Office of the Vice-Dean Research.
 Of course, the student must have received the professors' agreement before putting forward their names.

 Thesis Project Seminar: The seminar is held before the thesis supervisor and a committee and is chaired by a delegate from The Graduate Studies committee.
 It is open to the public.
 The candidate gives a ten to fifteen-minute oral presentation of the project.
 The supervisor and the consultants are entitled to be active questioners and explorers of the project, and to vote on the result.
 At the end of the seminar, the jury deliberates in confidence and decides either to approve or to reject the project; in the latter case, the jury gives reasons and also advises as to whether a revised project should be submitted or a new one.

 Requirements and standards of evaluation for the seminar will be appropriately different for M.A. and for Ph.D. projects.

 Deadlines: Full-time M.A. students (in the thesis programme) should submit their project by the end of their fourth registered session, that is, in the usual case, by the end of the fall term of their second year.
 Part-time M.A. students should submit their project by the end of session following completion of course requirements.

 Ph.D. students should submit their project by the end of their sixth registered session, that is, by the end of their second full year.